 Strain broth.
 Now you have a nice yummy broth ready for soup.

-Disclaimer: You can totally use store broth for this recipe, but this is just an effective way to get the most bang for your buck.
+Disclaimer: You can totally use store-bought broth for this recipe, but this is just an effective way to get the most bang for your buck.

 3-4 large russet potatoes, peeled but left whole

 ¼- 1/3 cup freshly grated parmesan cheese (optional)

 3-4 cups homemade chicken stock

 1. In a medium pot, boil whole potatoes for 30-45 minutes or until you can stick a fork in them.

 3. Place potatoes back in the pot, without water, and put back on medium heat for a couple minutes to evaporate any excess water.